 - Is this work at the appropriate level for my students?
 I’ll be honest, I don’t always get it right.
 I’ve chosen work that’s been too hard before… IT HAPPENS.
 On those days (yes, it’s happened more than once), I talk about how I chose something that they weren’t ready for YET.
 And then I pull it to use at teacher table the next day!

 If I have a student that has just wasted independent work time, I have them make it up at another time.
-Usually I have them do this the next day during morning tubs, which they hate missing!
+Usually, I have them do this the next day during morning tubs, which they hate missing!
 I’ve also had students make it up during free choice Friday time.
-This usually works! 🙂
+This usually works!

 What if students finish early?

-Still need some help with guided math?
+Want more help with guided math?
 These posts can help you: